-Think that speed up your website isn’t important?
+Think that speeding up your website isn’t important?

 A one-second delay in page load time yields:

 A few extra seconds could have a huge impact on your ability to engage visitors and make sales.

 This means that having a fast site is essential — not just for ranking well with Google, but for keeping your bottom-line profits high.

 How website speed optimization influences conversions

 In fact, 47% of consumers expect websites to load in two seconds or less — and 40% will abandon a page that takes three or more seconds.